CaptSolo/image-archive-viewer/README.md

 - Mouse and keyboard navigation
 - Zoom and pan with mouse or keyboard

+The list of files in the archive is sorted alphabetically upon loading.

 To see help in the application press "H" at any time.

 ## Supported Formats